Small Businesses Important for the Economy

 Why Are Small Businesses Important for the Economy?

-1. Provide Employment Opportunities for Local Workers
+1. Employ Local Workers

 2. Strengthen Local Economies

-3. Cater to Local Communities
+3. Serve Local Communities

 4. Drive Economic Diversification

-5. Support Local Government Through Tax Revenue
+5. Support Local Government With Tax Revenues

 6. Embrace Change and Adaptability